Bring 'Em Back!1 of 11

 Leonard Samson may not have gotten super when Ty Burrell played him in The Incredible Hulk, but that doesn’t mean the Hulk’s psychiatrist wouldn’t have a place in the MCU if he returned.

-Marvel wouldn’t even have to hulk Doc Samson out to give him a niche; make him the Avengers' top expert on superhero psychology - they'll need it given what happened in Avengers: Infinity War.
+Marvel wouldn’t even have to hulk Doc Samson out to give him a niche; make him the Avengers' top expert on superhero psychology - they'll need it given what happened in Avengers: Infinity War and Endgame.

 Of course, if Marvel wanted to give him a green ponytail and blue tights, the cult favorite character’s fans would likely not argue.